iA / Dictionary / T

 The Future: No one knows the future.
 We can draw lines from the past into the future but these lines are always speculative.
 Superficial people will think that the current hype is the future.
 Tech hipsters will always pick the counter trend, and miss out on the hype business.
 People who try to think ahead need to be skeptical of both the hype and the counter hype.
 Unfortunately, if you are skeptical of both the trend and counter trend both hypsters and hipsters will ignore you.

 Thinking Hurts: Core belief.
-"Thinking hurts" or "but thinking hurts" means that given the choice that there is a way to achieve a task with a product with or without thinking, the a human being will generally avoid thought.
-Which is one reason why Artificial Intelligence will succeed.
-It explains why suddenly all the nerds are so thrilled.
+“Thinking hurts” or “but thinking hurts” means that if there is a way to achieve a task with a product with or without thinking, the human will generally choose the latter.
+This is one reason why Artificial Intelligence will succeed and explains why suddenly all the nerds are so thrilled.

 This will kill us: Expression used to respond to an unexpected new Design suggestion.
 It initially leads to extra work for our developers but gives us the chance to make major improvements later.